liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 As of Liferay 6.2, sites can be organized hierarchically, just like organizations.
 The difference between sites and organizations, of course, is that sites are used to organize pages, content, application data, and users (via site memberships) whereas organizations are only used to group users.
+Content sharing is available for sites within the same hierarchy.
+For instance, if a parent site has a document called *Nose Goals and Objectives* and would like for all its subsites to have a copy, the parent site's administrator can enable content sharing to automatically share the document with its subsites, instead of having to send each site the document individually.
+Also, content sharing privileges can be set to let every site administrator share content across sites they manage.

 Please refer to the Sites Admin Portlet section of Liferay's `portal.properties` file for a list of relevant configurable properties.
-For example, the `sites.content.sharing.with.children` property allows you to disable content sharing between sites and subsites, disable it by default while allowing site administrators to enable it per site, or to enable it by default while allowing administrators to disable it per site.
+For example, the `sites.content.sharing.with.children.enabled` property allows you to disable content sharing between sites and subsites, disable it by default while allowing site administrators to enable it per site, or to enable it by default while allowing administrators to disable it per site.